SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Related Works

 \subsection{Multi-hop QA Benchmarks and Spurious Reasoning}

-Multi-hop QA benchmarks such as 2WikiMultihopQA \citep{ho2020constructing}, HotpotQA \citep{yang2018hotpotqa}, and MuSiQue \citep{trivedi2022musique} have been widely adopted for complex reasoning and retrieval-augmented generation (RAG) evaluation \citep{jimenez2024hipporag, trivedi2023interleaving}.
-However,~\citet{ishii2024analysis} report that a non-trivial portion of correct answers on standard multi-hop QA datasets are spurious.
+Multi-hop QA benchmarks such as 2WikiMultihopQA~\citep{ho2020constructing}, HotpotQA~\citep{yang2018hotpotqa}, and MuSiQue~\citep{trivedi2022musique} have been widely adopted for evaluating complex reasoning and retrieval-augmented generation (RAG) systems~\citep{jimenez2024hipporag, trivedi2023interleaving}.
+However, final-answer accuracy can overestimate true reasoning ability. \citet{ishii2024analysis} show that a non-trivial portion of correct answers in standard multi-hop QA datasets arise from spurious reasoning, where models reach the right answer without following a fully supported reasoning path.

-To reduce spurious reasoning, KG has been used before~\citep{fang2024trace} and after generation~\cite{nguyen2024direct}.
-The former extracts the KG chain before generation and the latter evaluates CoT reasoning by mapping the generated steps to a KG.
-Closest to our work is REVEAL~\cite{jacovi2024chain}, a benchmark that assigns correctness labels to individual reasoning steps based on a specialized error taxonomy.
-Hop, Skip, and Overthink \citep{yadav2025hop} is another post-hoc evaluation, curating failure modes to localize breakdowns.
+To reduce or analyze such failures, prior work has incorporated KGs before or after generation.
+For example, \citet{fang2024trace} extract KG chains before generation, while \citet{nguyen2024direct} evaluate generated CoT reasoning by mapping the reasoning steps to a KG.
+More closely related to our setting is REVEAL~\citep{jacovi2024chain}, which assigns correctness labels to individual reasoning steps using a specialized error taxonomy.
+Hop, Skip, and Overthink~\citep{yadav2025hop} similarly studies post-hoc failure modes to localize reasoning breakdowns.

-\textbf{Our distinction:} Unlike these post-hoc approaches that focus on error diagnosis after a full trajectory is produced, \ours{} diagnoses such errors during generation at inference-time and prevents them at train-time.
+These approaches are important for exposing unsupported or shortcut reasoning, but they mainly analyze completed reasoning trajectories or rely on static KG chains. \ours{} instead uses KG-grounded atomic steps as the basis for stepwise verification.
+At train-time, this supports the construction of verifiable supervision.
+At inference-time, it enables the verifier to check intermediate steps before the next step generation.